SERGIOALOB/calculate_percentile_remote_parquet/README.md

 # Parquet File Stored Remotely Percentile Parameter Filter
-This program is used to filter rows of data based on a given percentile value and a parameter contained.
-The data is read from a Parquet file located at a given URL and the rows are filtered based on the value of the journey_length field.
-Only rows with a journey_length value greater than or equal to the 90th percentile value are retained.
+This program is used to filter rows of data based on a given percentile value.
+The data is read from a Parquet file located at a given URL and the rows are filtered based on the value of a given field.

 ## How to Install Dependencies
  To install by pipenv these dependencies, you can use the command: